ashra-f/CIS376_Assignment02/README.md

 ## Prerequisites

-Before you can use the API, you will need to install Node.js and npm using nvm (Node Version Manager).
-If you already have nvm installed, you can skip to the installation.
+Before you can use the API, you will need to install Node.js and npm using [nvm](https://github.com/nvm-sh/nvm)).
+If you already have nvm installed, you can skip to the installation part.

 To install Node.js and npm using nvm, follow these steps:
 1. Install nvm